redhatstuart/Azure-Linux-Migration-Workshop/README.md

 # Azure Linux Migration Workshop<hr>Analyzing, Migrating, Deploying and Modernizing Linux workloads in Microsoft Azure

-This repository contains the challenge exercises for the Azure Linux Migration Workshop program.
-You will find a copy of the event schedule, challenge exercises, solutions, and presentations.
+This repository contains practical exercises for the Azure Linux Migration Workshop program.
+Here you will find a copy of the event schedule, challenge exercises, solutions, and presentations.

-Planned Locations:
+Confirmed Locations:

 <table border="3" cellpadding="3" cellspacing="3">
   <tr>